 But we also have to understand that Christ has given peace in relation to God Himself.
 This can be seen in several ways.
 First of all peace with God.
 This is the starting point.
-Since the Fall, man has been at enmity with God and in need of reconciliation.
+Since the Fall (Genesis 3:1-7), man has been at enmity with God and in need of reconciliation (see 2 Corinthians 5:18-19).
 This was what Christ came into the world to do.
 At the cross Christ answered all the righteousness of God against sin.
 He paid the price with His own life and blood.
 He took our place, being judged so that we would not be.
 We now have peace with God through the Lord Jesus.
-In the words of Romans 5:1, "Therefore having being justified by faith, we have peace with God through our Lord Jesus Christ".
+In the words of Romans 5:1, "Therefore having being justified by faith, we have peace with God through our Lord Jesus Christ."
 When you come to Christ in simple faith believing that He died for you, you have peace with God.
-We all know what it is like to be reconciled with friends.
-For those things which damaged our relationships to be forgiven and put behind us and peace to be restored.
+We all know what it is like to be reconciled with friends when those things which damaged our relationships are and put behind us and peace between friends is restored.
 God has given His own Son so that we could be reconciled to Him and be at peace with Him.
-Having been brought to know peace with God we can then know the God of peace.
-At the end of Romans Paul writes, "Now the God of peace be with you all.
-Amen."
-15:33.